 One of the driving motivations for generating AND-OR trees and having them manipulated as per the EAM was to bridge this computational model to one with tabling, as found in XSB or YAP Prolog.
-Although we haven't begun to do so, this goal remains valid.
+This goal remains in our agenda, as does a parallel version which will be the ultimate test for the claim that AND-OR tree rewriting is a good approach for implicit parallel execution.